 3.1 What taxes (if any) is the estate liable to pay?
 Estate Duty is a tax payable to SARS which is calculated at a rate of 20% on the gross value of your Estate.
 The current rebate amount is R 3.5 million.
 Subject to other exemptions, the residue of an Estate above R 3.5 million, will attract Estate Duty.
 In the event of the deceased being a registered tax payer, Income Tax will be payable up to the date of death of the deceased.
 The death of a person is considered a deemed disposal of assets and as such, Capital Gains Tax may also apply.
-3.2 When would a beneficiary receive his/her inheritance?
-Ordinarily a beneficiary will receive his/her inheritance once all debts have been paid.
-The beneficiary would be paid the residue of the estate once all formalities concerned with the administration process is adhered to.
-However, in instances where beneficiaries are minors and funds are required in order to maintain and sustain oneself, then funds would be released to such beneficiary under the direction of the Master of the High Court.
-8 ADMINISTRATION OF
+3.2 Can Unit Trust Investments have named beneficiaries and does this type of Investment attract Estate Duty?
+Unit Trusts are investments that do not require named beneficiaries.
+These types of investments will fall into one's estate and contributes to the total value of the estate which could potentially attract estate duty.
+At present Estate Duty is charged at 20% on estates that are valued over R3.5 million, subject to certain allowances/deductions.
+This rate is the current prescribed rate which could change if legislation is updated to this effect.